zeokku/vue-cli-plugin-pug-with-css-modules/readme.md

 <style>
 .element {
-  display: flex;
+  //
 }
 </style>

 <style module>
 .this-will-be-minified {
-  display: flex;
+  //
 }
 </style>
 ```

-Notice, that there should be no `module` attribute for styles you want to preserve.
+_Notice, that there should be no `module` attribute for styles you want to preserve._